hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Bel.
 Balls have like churches lately multiplied,
 >
-> Tho' not with equal pious guests supplied.
+> Though not with equal pious guests supplied.
 >
 > Jem.
 Balls formerly were places of resort,
 >
 > For only the genteel, and better sort
 >
-> Of company, where strict decorum reign'd,
+> Of company, where strict decorum reigned,
 >
 > And where admission was not easy gained;
 >
-> Where none were seen you'd be asham'd to own,
+> Where none were seen you'd be ashamed to own,
 >
 > Where rudeness and ill manners were unknown.
 >